Best Broadheads For Deer Hunting 2023 (Fixed Blade & Mechanical) With Reviews

 Usually you don't practice with the broadheads you're going to hunt with, especially not if they're mechanical.
 You don't want to damage them or dull the blades.

-Some hunters like to target shoot with their fixed-blade broadheads, at least to get their broadheads and bow tuned.
+Some hunters like to target shoot with their broadheads, at least to get their broadheads and bow tuned.
 However, it's better to do this with foam targets or straw targets versus the cork targets you often find on the range.
 You should also ideally sharpen the blades after practice.

 Do Broadheads Fly Different Than Field Tips?